R+R: Revisiting Static Feature-Based Android Malware Detection using Machine Learning: Experiments

 After hyperparameter tuning, we evaluate the models on the test set.
-The active learning setup includes retraining the model each test month and evaluating it the following month.
+The continuous active learning setup includes retraining the model each test month and evaluating it the following month.
 We use the same performance metrics as in~\cite{chen2023continuous}: average F1-score, False Positive Rate (FPR), and False Negative Rate (FNR).
-These metrics differ slightly from the Area Under Time (AUT) metric in~\cite{pendlebury2019tesseract} but are highly correlated since the interval is consistently one month.
-Thus, conclusions from both metrics are similar.

-Four models, including the random forest and the three neural networks (MLP, SCC, HCC), depend on random seeds for initialization.
-This reliance makes reproducibility challenging when reimplementing on different platforms, even with identical hyperparameters~\cite{zhuang2022randomness}.
-To mitigate this issue, we conduct experiments using optimal hyperparameters on the test set with five different seeds, reporting the mean and standard deviation of the metrics.
-This approach highlights the variability in reproducing model performance across different environments.

-While XGBoost can introduce randomness through its sampling methods, we use default parameter values (i.e., 1) to ensure deterministic outcomes for the same model parameters~\cite{xgboost_issue_2636}.
-We confirm deterministic results by running experiments on a different system with the same XGBoost library version.
+We evaluate all models on the test set using optimal hyperparameters and five different random seeds, reporting the mean and standard deviation of the metrics.
+It is worth noting that SVM produces deterministic results across seeds, as it uses the same training dataset without any stochastic elements.